HPAC/linnea/README.md

 The list of commandline options is available via `linnea -h`.

+### Output

+As output, Linnea generates a directory structure that may contain code and pseudocode files, as well a file containing a description of the derivation graph, the primary datastructure used by Linnea.
+Which files are generated can be set as options.
+Likewise, the location of the output can be specified.
+By default, it is the current directory.

 ### Options

 Linnea offers a number of options which can be set through `linnea.config` in Python or as commandline options for the commandline tool.
 Alternatively, all options can also be specified in a `config.json` file (see `examples`) which has to be located in the same directory where Linnea is run.
 Both commandline options and `linnea.config` options override what is specified in `config.json`.
 As a fallback, reasonable default values are used.